Zhutn/X-LDRshiny/README.md

 # X-LD Shiny
-The core algorithm of this online platform is implemented in efficient C language and provides a simple and interactive user-friendly interface using R shiny framework.
+The core algorithm of X-LD is implemented in C and C++ and combined with Rshiny to build interactive web apps straight from R.
 You can easily deploy EigenGWAS directly at you PC/sever by running the following commands in RStudio/R.
 ~~~
 # Make sure the following R packages are installed before running
 install.packages(c("shiny","bsplus","RColorBrewer","corrplot"))
+# Then, you can run it directly at you RStudio, if you have shiny package installed.
+library(shiny)
+runGitHub("X-LDRshiny", "huangxin0221")
 ~~~
 All platforms support.